anupvarghese/anupvarghese.github.io/_posts/2017-03-20-run-from-docker.markdown

 Then run `docker-compose up jekyll`

-Go to `http://localhost:4004` to see the static site
+Go to `http://localhost:4004` to see the static site :rocket: